-The NEI also provides key opportunities for the Region to personally connect with local businesses to further develop partnerships, foster an environment for innovation and development within the Niagara business community, and the ability to listen and address any comments or concerns.
+The NEI also provides key opportunities for the Region to directly connect with local businesses to further develop partnerships, foster an environment for innovation and development within the Niagara business community, and the ability to listen and address any comments or concerns.
 Staff turnover and changing business operations can become an obstacle when trying to engage businesses, largely because the contact information in the NEI database became outdated.
-Following the two year reporting gap, the project team continued to focus on building relationships with the business community in 2022 and 2023.
+Following the two year reporting gap, the project team continues to focus on building relationships with the business community.
 To do so, the project team sought to educate business representatives on the value of the data relative to how it is used by the Region and local municipalities.